Back to the blog

 What Is a Chess Gambit?
 Explained for Beginners

-In the world of chess, few words evoke as much intrigue and excitement as “gambit.”
-You’ll hear it in movie dialogues, read it in books, and see it in famous game annotations: “White plays the Evans Gambit!” or “Black accepts the gambit.”
-But what exactly is a chess gambit, and why do players use it?
+Few words in chess arouse as much intrigue and excitement as “gambit.”
+You’ll listen to it in movie lines, read about it in books, even come across references in legendary game annotations: “White plays the Evans Gambit!” or “Black accepts the gambit.”
+But what is a chess gambit, and why do people play it?

-In this article, we’ll explore what a chess gambit is, why players use them, famous examples of gambits, how to play them as a beginner, and when (and when not) to use them in your own games.
+In this piece, we will be addressing what a chess gambit is; why players use them; well-known examples of gambits; how to play them yourself as a beginner, and when (or alternatively when not!) to deploy them in your own games.

 What Is a Chess Gambit?
 Explained for Beginners